atomix/atomix.github.io/copycat/docs/internals.md

 Just as with the `commitIndex`, the leader is responsible for tracking the `globalIndex` and sharing that information with followers through *AppendEntries* RPCs.
 The `globalIndex` is determined by the leader by simply calculating the minimum `matchIndex` for all servers in the cluster.
 Servers only perform major compaction to remove tombstones for segments for which all indexes are less than the `globalIndex`.
 This ensures that tombstones are not removed from the log until they have been stored on all servers, and once stored each server will not remove any tombstone until it has been applied to and released by the state machine.

-<h4 id="major-compaction-safety">8.2.6 Preventing race conditions in major compaction</h4>
+<h4 id="major-compaction-safety">8.2.6 Preventing Race Conditions in Major Compaction</h4>

 Copycat's log compaction algorithm makes no assumptions about the context within which a state machine will release an entry for compaction.
 Entries may be released when a session expires or once a certain amount of time has passed.
 This means we cannot assume once a tombstone is applied to the state machine it will be immediately released.
 For instance, a command that sets a time-to-live (TTL) on a key is actually a tombstone since it ultimately results in the absence of state, but it won't be released from the state machine until the amount of time specified by the TTL has expired.
 Because segments of the log are compacted sequentially, if the state machine continues to release entries from the log during major compaction, inconsistencies can result.